mayank-nebula/LG-Chatbot/README.md

     combine_prompt_template = """
                           Write a comprehensive summary of the following text delimited by triple backquotes.
-                          Aim for a summary length of approximately 800 words with out missing the important information the text.
+                          Aim for a summary length of approximately 800 words without missing the important information in the text.
                           ```{text}```
                           COMPREHENSIVE SUMMARY:
                           """